Virtue ethics: and

+Not all modern virtue ethics theories are eudaimonic; some propose another end in place of eudaimonia, while others are non-teleological: that is, they do not account for virtues in terms of the results that the practice of the virtues produce or tend to produce.

 History of virtue

 Like much of the Western tradition, virtue theory originated in ancient Greek philosophy.

 Virtue ethics began with Socrates, and was subsequently developed further by Plato, Aristotle, and the Stoics.
-Virtue ethics refers to a collection of normative ethical philosophies that place an emphasis on being rather than doing.
-Another way to say this is that in virtue ethics, morality stems from the identity or character of the individual, rather than being a reflection of the actions (or consequences thereof) of the individual.
-Today, there is debate among various adherents of virtue ethics concerning what specific virtues are morally praiseworthy.
-However, most theorists agree that morality comes as a result of intrinsic virtues.
+Virtue ethics concentrates on the character of the individual, rather than the acts (or consequences thereof) of the individual.
+There is debate among adherents of virtue ethics concerning what specific virtues are praiseworthy.
+However, most theorists agree that ethics is demonstrated by the practice of virtues.

-Intrinsic virtues are the common link that unites the disparate normative philosophies into the field known as virtue ethics.
-Plato and Aristotle's treatment of virtues are not the same.
+Plato and Aristotle's treatments of virtues are not the same.
 Plato believes virtue is effectively an end to be sought, for which a friend might be a useful means.
 Aristotle states that the virtues function more as means to safeguard human relations, particularly authentic friendship, without which one's quest for happiness is frustrated.

 Discussion of what were known as the four cardinal virtues—wisdom, justice, fortitude, and temperance—can be found in Plato's Republic.
-The virtues also figure prominently in Aristotle's moral theory found in Nicomachean Ethics.
+The virtues also figure prominently in Aristotle's ethical theory found in Nicomachean Ethics.

 Virtue theory was inserted into the study of history by moralistic historians such as Livy, Plutarch, and Tacitus.
 The Greek idea of the virtues was passed on in Roman philosophy through Cicero and later incorporated into Christian moral theology by Ambrose of Milan.
 During the scholastic period, the most comprehensive consideration of the virtues from a theological perspective was provided by Thomas Aquinas in his Summa Theologiae and his Commentaries on the Nicomachean Ethics.

 After the Reformation, Aristotle's Nicomachean Ethics continued to be the main authority for the discipline of ethics at Protestant universities until the late seventeenth century, with over fifty Protestant commentaries published on the Nicomachean Ethics before 1682.

-Though the tradition receded into the background of European philosophical thought in these past few centuries, the term "virtue" remained current during this period, and in fact appears prominently in the tradition of classical republicanism or classical liberalism.
-This tradition was prominent in the intellectual life of 16th-century Italy, as well as 17th- and 18th-century Britain and America; indeed the term "virtue" appears frequently in the work of Niccolò Machiavelli, David Hume, the republicans of the English Civil War period, the 18th-century English Whigs, and the prominent figures among the Scottish Enlightenment and the American Founding Fathers.
+Though the tradition receded into the background of European philosophical thought in the next few centuries, the term "virtue" remained current during this period, and in fact appears prominently in the tradition of classical republicanism or classical liberalism.
+This tradition was prominent in the intellectual life of 16th-century Italy, as well as 17th- and 18th-century Britain and America.
+The term "virtue" appears frequently in the work of Tomás Fernández de Medrano, Niccolò Machiavelli, David Hume, the republicans of the English Civil War period, the 18th-century English Whigs, and the prominent figures among the Scottish Enlightenment and the American Founding Fathers.

 Contemporary "aretaic turn"

-Although some Enlightenment philosophers (e.g. Hume) continued to emphasise the virtues, with the ascendancy of utilitarianism and deontology, virtue theory moved to the margins of Western philosophy.
+Although some Enlightenment philosophers (e.g. Hume) continued to emphasise the virtues, with the ascendancy of utilitarianism and deontological ethics, virtue theory moved to the margins of Western philosophy.
 The contemporary revival of virtue theory is frequently traced to the philosopher Elizabeth Anscombe's 1958 essay "Modern Moral Philosophy".
 Following this: